vuejs/rfcs/active-rfcs/0000-script-setup.md

 - Single file components look like HTML but isn't actually HTML.
 It already has its own required structure and implied behavior on how it works as a Vue component.
 When you see a `*.vue` file, you know it works differently from plain HTML.

+- Vue templates are syntactically valid HTML, but the directives are essentially syntax extensions to express framework-specific intent.

+- JSX has a spec, but isn't a standard.
+It's a non-standard syntax extension to JavaScript.

 - TypeScript isn't a standard.
-It's a proprietary superset that extends JavaScript.
+It's a proprietary superset of JavaScript.

 - Decorators has struggled to advance into the spec, yet is being widely used and Angular is completely built on top of it.